 LIZZIE DRURY MSC RNUTR

-Owners are beginning to appreciate that fat horses are not fit horses and there are serious health issues linked to obesity.
-Correct feeding, exercise programmes and management tecnniques mean that muscle definition, correct outlines and athletic performance can be achieved in ‘good doers’ and the risk of potentially life threatening conditions such as laminitis can be reduced.
+For many years, it has been perceived that for a horse or pony to win rosettes in the show ring required an animal that was well rounded with plenty of top line.
+This in reality is a horse that is more than likely overweight.
+People are beginning to appreciate that fat horses are not fit horses and there are serious health issues that are linked to obesity.
+Correct feeding, exercise programmes and management means that muscle definition, correct outlines and athletic performance can be achieved in ‘good doers’ and be more than acceptable for the show ring.

 Your horse’s condition score depends upon energy balance between the amount of energy (calories) going in, and the amount of energy being used through exercise, temperature control and metabolism.
 If the horse takes in more energy than he uses up he will get fat.
 If he takes in less energy than he needs then he will loose weight.